kuldeep-k/awslearning/sample-app-s3-lambda/variants/variant-2/README.md

 NOTE: **CORS header correctly need to set in OPTION API method and Lambda Response ( in code ).
 Otherwise APIs will not work with any frontend application while will give CORS errors.**

-3) In Addition to above Variant 1 Items, variiant 2 also setup the Documenr DB ( MongoDB Compatible )
+3) In Addition to above Variant 1 Items, variant 2 also setup the Documenr DB ( MongoDB Compatible )

+	1. DatabaseDocumentDBCluster: Document DB Cluster with cluster configurations like VPC/Subnet/DB Engine/DB Port/DB Credentials, Credentilas used througb Clioud formation parameters.
+	2. DatabaseDocumentDBInstance: Document DB Instance with instance configurations like Instance type ( Used T3 medium for now )

+	Also

-	1) Lambda code chnages for Mongoose integration
+	1. Lambda code chnages for Mongoose integration
-	2) Lambda setting changes for environment settings ( DSN, TLS )
+	2. Lambda setting changes for environment settings ( DSN, TLS )
-	3) Lambda setting changes for VPC.
-It needed to call AWS Document Db as both should be in same VPC/Subnet
+	3. Lambda setting changes for VPC.
+It needed to call AWS Document Db as both should be in same VPC/Subnet, So added Subnet, Security Group and increased connection time
-	4) Lambda setting chnages for add extra permission for Network interfaces
+	4. Lambda setting changes for add extra permission for Network interfaces